The Restorative Scriptures Company

 What's in the Restored Version?

-The Restored Version contains all of the revelations you’d expect to find in the modern LDS triple combination — except with the original words (1828-1844) — and a new, helpful, stylish format where mini-verses are inserted into the paragraph flow.
-We also added an additional 87 of Joseph Smith’s “uncannonized” and “hear-say" revelations in the back.
+The Restored Version contains all of the text you’d expect to find in the modern LDS triple combination — except with the original words (1828-1844) and a smooth format — We also restored Lectures on Faith (removed from the D&C in 1921), added an additional 87 of Joseph Smith’s “uncannonized” and “hear-say" revelations in the back, and inside the appendix we added one hundred revelations received by Brigham Young, John Taylor, Wilford Woodruff, Lorenzo Snow and Joseph F. Smith.

 1840 Book of Mormon